pateluday07/spring-boot-practical/white-board.md

 ## ✅ Step-by-step Flow

-### 1️⃣ Add validation dependency
+1️⃣ Write friendly validation messages in `messages.properties` so users see clear errors.

+2️⃣ Use those messages in `EmployeeDTO` validation annotations.

-Add `spring-boot-starter-validation` to enable input validation in Spring Boot.
+3️⃣ Add a `@RestControllerAdvice` to catch validation exceptions globally.

----

-### 2️⃣ Create `EmployeeDTO`
-Define a DTO class and apply validation annotations on the required fields.

----

-### 3️⃣ Create a mapper
-Create a mapper to convert between `EmployeeDTO` and `Employee` to keep layers clean.

----

-### 4️⃣ Update controller and service
-Use `EmployeeDTO` in controller and service layers instead of exposing the entity directly.

----

-### 5️⃣ Test the application
-Send both valid and invalid requests to verify validation and DTO mapping.
+4️⃣ Test by sending valid and invalid requests and verify responses.